 Overview of management and APIs

-Microsoft Defender ATP supports a wide variety of options to ensure that customers can easily adopt the platform.
+Defender for Endpoint supports a wide variety of options to ensure that customers can easily adopt the platform.

-Acknowledging that customer environments and structures can vary, Microsoft Defender ATP was created with flexibility and granular control to fit varying customer requirements.
+Acknowledging that customer environments and structures can vary, Defender for Endpoint was created with flexibility and granular control to fit varying customer requirements.

 Endpoint onboarding and portal access

-Device onboarding is fully integrated into Microsoft Endpoint Configuration Manager and Microsoft Intune for client devices and Azure Security Center for server devices, providing complete end-to-end experience of configuration, deployment, and monitoring.
-In addition, Microsoft Defender ATP supports Group Policy and other third-party tools used for devices management.
+Device onboarding is fully integrated into Microsoft Endpoint Manager and Microsoft Intune for client devices and Azure Defender for server devices, providing complete end-to-end experience of configuration, deployment, and monitoring.
+In addition, Microsoft Defender for Endpoint supports Group Policy and other third-party tools used for devices management.

-Microsoft Defender ATP provides fine-grained control over what users with access to the portal can see and do through the flexibility of role-based access control (RBAC).
+Defender for Endpoint provides fine-grained control over what users with access to the portal can see and do through the flexibility of role-based access control (RBAC).
 The RBAC model supports all flavors of security teams structure: